xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/basecompoundrefs.md

+Base compound references for inheritance relationships.

 ## Signature

 ```typescript
 baseCompoundRefs?: BaseCompoundRefDataModel[] | undefined;
 ```

+## Remarks

+Contains references to base classes or parent compounds from which this compound inherits.
+This property captures the inheritance hierarchy information extracted from 'basecompoundref' XML elements for object-oriented documentation structures.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>